2021 Austin FC season: 8 Games on the Road - April / May / June

-Due to Q2 Stadium not being finished, Austin FC played their first 8 matches in club history all on the road.
+Due to Q2 Stadium not being finished, Austin FC played their first 8 matches in club history on the road.
 They lost their first match 2-0 against LAFC, but rallied to win their next 2 matches against the Colorado Rapids and Minnesota United FC 3-1 and 1-0 respectively.
 Midfielder Diego Fagundez scored the club's first goal in the 59th minute in Colorado, a match where Cecilio Dominguez notched the first brace in club history.
-Austin FC struggled after the win in Minnesota, scoring only 2 goals (both on road games in Kansas City) and gained 4 points - all draws - over their next 8 matches.
-They had scoring droughts of 389 minutes between May 9 and June 12, and 364 minutes between June 12 and July 1.
+After the quick start, Austin had an 8 game winless, streak, only earning 4 points during this period, all from draws.

 First games in Austin - June / July

 Austin played their first home match on June 19, a 0-0 draw against the San Jose Earthquakes in front of a sellout crowd of 20,738.
 After a quick 2-0 loss in Minnesota, the club was home for their next 6 matches.
-Jon Gallagher scored the first ever goal in Q2 Stadium in Austin's first home win, a 4-1 drubbing of the eventual Western Conference champion Portland Timbers.
+After over a 200 minute home scoring drought, Jon Gallagher scored the first ever goal in Q2 Stadium in Austin's first home win, a 4-1 drubbing of the eventual Western Conference champion Portland Timbers.
 After losing 3 consecutive home games, they won their first ever Copa Tejas competition, a 3-2 win against the Dynamo where Tomás Pochettino scored his first MLS brace.

 Austin FC also played their first ever international friendly, a 3-1 loss in Austin against Liga MX side Tigres UANL on July 13.

 Reinforcements and Further Struggles - August / September

 Through the club's first 16 games, Austin only scored 13 goals.
 To kickstart their offense, they paid $1.65 million to sign Moussa Djitte from Grenoble and $7 million to sign Argentinian forward Sebastian Driussi from Zenit Saint Petersburg of the Russian Premier League.
 Driussi made his debut August 7 and scored his first goal in a 3-1 win against Portland on August 21.
-Despite nearly doubling their offensive output scoring 12 goals over a 7 game stretch, Austin had 1 win and 8 losses over 9 competitions from August 7 to September 18 following Driussi's debut.
+Despite nearly doubling their offensive output scoring 12 goals over a 7 game stretch, Austin had 1 win and 8 losses over 9 matches from August 7 to September 18 following Driussi's debut.